The Basset Shepherd is a breed of dog that has occurred due to breeding between a Basset Hound and a German Shepherd.

 - Can you even afford it?

-Clearly, the things that you need to know will vary, but there are a number of points that are standard across the board.
+The things that you need to know will vary, but there are many points that are standard across the board.

 By the end of this guide, you will certainly be in a much better position to decide if a Basset Shepherd is indeed the right dog for you.